Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Problem formulation

-The social power dynamics~\eqref{e5} and~\eqref{e5.1} are both formulated in strict accordance with the definition of social power in~\eqref{e4}.
-However, in~\eqref{e4}, it necessitates comprehensive global information, including all influence weights $C_{ij}$, all individuals' susceptibilities $a_{i}$ along with their self-appraisals $\gamma_{i}(s)$, and the group size $n$, to calculate the social power of even a single individual.
-In system~\eqref{e5}, calculating $V(s)$ requires the ability to solve the inverse $(I_{n}-W^{\top}A)^{-1}$.
-In system~\eqref{e5.1}, additional storage requirements arise, as each individual must maintain a column of $V(k)$, and updating this column also entails the access to all information of $C$, $A$, $x(k)$ and $n$.
-These requirements are rarely feasible or practical, especially in large groups.
+The true social power~\eqref{e4} and its evolution in~\eqref{e5} and~\eqref{e5.1} are formulated in strict accordance with the definition $x=V^{\top}\mathbf{1}_{n}/n$.
+However, computing the true social power of even a single individual requires comprehensive global information, including the entire influence matrix $W$ and all susceptibilities $a_i$.
+Moreover, in~\eqref{e4} and~\eqref{e5}, evaluating social power entails computing the matrix inverse $(I_{n}-W^{\top}A)^{-1}$.
+In~\eqref{e5.1}, additional storage requirements arise, as each individual must maintain a column of $V$, whose update depends on global information of $C$, $A$, and $x$.
+Overall, these requirements are rarely feasible in practice, particularly in large-scale networks.

-On the other hand, in the seminal work by Zander et al.~\cite{AZ-ARC-ES:59}, social power is referred to as \emph{perceived relative power}, and is described as the ability one perceives oneself to have to influence others.
-Empirical evidence also suggests that humans have a plethora of neurocognitive capacities that facilitate perception of and inferences about the observable properties of their social worlds~\cite{MG-WBB-JD-SLF-FK-HO-DP-DLS-TD:21}.
-However, there remains a lack of mathematical models that explain how individuals perceive their own social power, particularly in groups of stubborn individuals.

-In this paper, we propose a social power perception mechanism which enables individuals to perceive their social power in a distributed way using only local information.
-Based on this mechanism, two dynamic models are formulated for distributed perception of social power, respectively, addressing the cases with and without reflected appraisals.
-In the following, we use $p=(p_1,\dots,p_n)^\top$ to denote the vector of individuals' perceived social power.
+Motivated by these challenges and the notion of perceived social power~\cite{AZ-ARC-ES:59}, we develop a mathematical model for distributed social power perception in the FJ model.
+As illustrated in Fig.~\ref{fig0}, we first construct a perception layer separate from the opinion-dynamics layer, in which perceived social power evolves to estimate the static true social power using only local information.
+We then couple this perception layer with the reflected-appraisal mechanism and study whether it can track the equilibrium of the true social power dynamics.
+The problem of interest is formulated as follows.

+\begin{problem}(Distributed social power perception) Let $x$ denote the true social power of the FJ model defined by~\eqref{e4}, and let $x^{*}$ be the equilibrium of the true social power dynamics~\eqref{e5} and~\eqref{e5.1}.
+Let $p=(p_1,\dots,p_n)^\top$ denote the vector of perceived social power.
+We aim to design a distributed perception dynamics with local update rules of the form

+such that \begin{enumerate} \item if $W(k)=W$ for all $k\geq 0$, the perceived social power converges to the static true social power, i.e., $\lim_{k\to\infty}p(k)=x$; \item if individuals update their self-appraisals using their perceived social power, i.e., $W(k)=W(p(k))$, the perceived social power converges to the equilibrium of the true social power dynamics, i.e., $\lim_{k\to\infty}p(k)=x^{*}$. \end{enumerate} \end{problem}